 As human beings, we’re not very well suited to low temperatures: we shiver, bits of us shrivel up and, in extreme cases, we can even die from the cold.
-Luckily, as a species, we’ve found ways to cope with our biological shortcomings – if our skin doesn’t keep us warm, we’ll steal another animal’s skin and wear that instead.
-Sorted.
+Luckily, as a species, we’ve found ways to cope with our biological shortcomings.
+(We also evolved things like holidays and travel insurance.)

 Unlike us pathetic humans, there are plenty of creatures around the world who do just fine in chilly weather.
 These animals have all found ways of dealing with harsh conditions, whether that be by changing their behaviour or evolving their bodies.
 So, if you’re the type of person who started whining about the cold as soon as summer was over, spare a thought for these guys…

 Penguins | Live in Antarctica

 There are many species of bird that fly south for the winter, but penguins are not one of them – they can’t fly, for one thing, and they’re already about as south as it’s possible to get.

 Penguins look and act as if they might be part fish, but they’re not.
 They spend most of their time in the water, where their superior swimming skills (and layer of insulating blubber) help them to keep warm.
 On land, groups of the birds huddle together, constantly rotating so that everyone gets a turn at being in the middle, surrounded by hot penguin bodies.

 Perhaps unsurprisingly, there are a number of penguin species who have decided to live somewhere less icy than Antarctica.
 One of these, the Galapagos penguin, lives so far north that it’s almost at the equator.
 If I were a penguin I’d certainly want to be one of the ones living somewhere warmer, but I do think I’d feel a bit guilty about all the penguins who have to stay at the South Pole.